ASML (NASDAQ:ASML) Releases Q2 2021 Earnings Guidance

 ASML (NASDAQ:ASML) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $4.82 billion-$4.94 billion, compared to the consensus revenue estimate of $4.89 billion.

-ASML (NASDAQ:ASML) last announced its earnings results on Tuesday, April 20th.
-The semiconductor company reported $3.86 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $3.02 by $0.84.
-The business had revenue of $4.36 billion during the quarter, compared to analyst estimates of $4.03 billion.
+ASML (NASDAQ:ASML) last issued its quarterly earnings data on Tuesday, April 20th.
+The semiconductor company reported $3.86 EPS for the quarter, topping the Zacks’ consensus estimate of $3.02 by $0.84.
+The company had revenue of $4.36 billion for the quarter, compared to analysts’ expectations of $4.03 billion.
 ASML had a return on equity of 25.91% and a net margin of 24.30%.
-ASML’s revenue for the quarter was up 78.8% compared to the same quarter last year.
-During the same period last year, the company earned $0.93 EPS.
-Equities research analysts predict that ASML will post 9.34 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 78.8% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.93 earnings per share.
+On average, equities research analysts predict that ASML will post 9.34 earnings per share for the current year.

-Several research analysts recently issued reports on ASML shares.
-Societe Generale reaffirmed a buy rating on shares of ASML in a research report on Friday, April 23rd.
-Susquehanna Bancshares reiterated a hold rating on shares of ASML in a report on Monday, April 26th.
-Grupo Santander downgraded ASML from a hold rating to an underweight rating in a report on Monday, April 19th.
-Susquehanna reiterated a hold rating on shares of ASML in a report on Monday, April 26th.
-Finally, DZ Bank reiterated a buy rating on shares of ASML in a report on Wednesday, April 7th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and sixteen have issued a buy rating to the stock.
-ASML has an average rating of Buy and an average price target of $605.80.

 ASML Holding N.V. develops, produces, markets, sells, and services advanced semiconductor equipment systems consisting of lithography, metrology, and inspection related systems for memory and logic chipmakers.
 The company provides extreme ultraviolet lithography systems; and deep ultraviolet lithography systems comprising immersion and dry lithography solutions to manufacture various range of semiconductor nodes and technologies.